Applications for the 2025 cohort will open in January 2025

 About the Next Generation Fellowship

-Each Fellow receives a $40,000 award over two years ($10,000 twice per year); up to 20 weeks of paid research trip to Boulder, CO or Washington, D.C. or other agreed upon location; funding to attend conferences, professional coaching; and the support of a like minded cohort.
+Each Fellow receives a $40,000 scholarship award over two years ($10,000 twice per year); up to 20 weeks of research travel to Boulder, CO or Washington, D.C. or other agreed upon location; funding to attend conferences; professional coaching; and the support of a like minded cohort.

 The primary goals of this program are to facilitate engaged, motivated “Next Generation” students in exploring the intersections between Earth System Science, diversity and inclusion, and public policy, and to support Fellows in becoming changemakers in the field of atmospheric and Earth System Sciences.
 The Next Generation Fellowship facilitates an equitable collaboration between a graduate student (the Fellow) and their track mentors.
 Fellows are responsible for leading the work pursued during their Fellowship, and have considerable freedom to build interdisciplinary knowledge and collaborations, especially across the fields of policy, DEI and scientific research.